quarto-dev/quarto-nvim/README.md

 I recommend picking a code runner, setting it up based on its README, and then coming back to this point to learn how Quarto will augment that code runner.

 This plugin enables easily sending code cells to your code runner.
-This is exposed to the user in two different ways: commands, covered below; and lua functions, covered right here. *By default these functions will only run cells that are the same language as the current cell.*
+There are two different ways to do this: commands, covered below; and lua functions, covered right here. *By default these functions will only run cells that are the same language as the current cell.*

 Quarto exposes code running functions through to runner module: `require('quarto.runner')`.
 Those functions are: